 - Obsessed with Food: Implied, besides his love for booze, Boomstick mentions food a lot like how he's still mad at Wiz about not getting churro.

-- Out-of-Character Moment: Realizes that he does one in He-Man vs Lion-O:"Aww, we missed the cute kitty stage!" *Beat* "SHUT UP, kittens are adorable!"
+- Realizes that he does one in He-Man vs Lion-O:

 - Pungeon Master: Spouts off at least one pun in every episode with the Toph vs Garra match going to town, usually at the very end.
 Doesn't mean he'll like what he says though.

-- Real Men Wear Pink: According to Yoshi vs. Riptor, he owns a pink car (with flame decals) which Riptor slams into, destroying it.Boomstick: Nooo, my car!
+- Real Men Wear Pink: According to Yoshi vs. Riptor, he owns a pink car (with flame decals) which Riptor slams into, wrecking it.Boomstick: No, my car!

-- Red Oni, Blue Oni: The red to Wizard's blue being louder and excitable.
+- Red Oni, Blue Oni: The red to Wizard's blue, being louder and more excitable.

 - Southern-Fried Genius: Who would believe this shotgun-totting, swearing redneck actually has a college degree in poultry science?